 The sliminess of taro can be removed using the following methods:

-- Peeling the taro and rubbing it with salt, then rinsing it with water.
+- Peel the taro, rub it with salt, and then rinse it with water.

-- Boiling the taro for about 5 minutes and then rinsing it in water (it doesn't matter whether you peel the taro before or after boiling).
+- Boil the taro for about 5 minutes and then rinse it in water (it doesn't matter whether you peel the taro before or after boiling).

 If you want to thoroughly remove the sliminess, you can also use both methods together.

-However, there's something important to note before removing the sliminess.
-While it's common to remove the sliminess from taro, when it comes to satoimo no nikorogashi, it's not always necessary to remove this sliminess.
+However, there is something to note before removing the sliminess.
+While it is common to remove the sliminess from taro, when it comes to satoimo no nikorogashi, it is not always necessary to remove this sliminess.
 This is because the sliminess of taro can also be considered an element for enjoying the dish.
 In fact, in Japan, there are regions that remove the sliminess when making this dish, and there are regions that do not.

-The benefit of leaving the sliminess is that the taro doesn't require any preparation, making the cooking process easier, and it adds a sticky texture to the dish.
+Leaving the sliminess benefits the dish by not requiring any preparation for the taro, making the cooking process easier, and it adds a sticky texture to the dish.
 On the other hand, removing the sliminess allows the taro to absorb flavors more easily and prevents the simmering sauce from clouding.

-In this recipe, I've only used the method of rubbing with salt to remove some of the sliminess, but it's fine to leave the sliminess or remove more according to your preference.
+In this recipe, I have only used the salt rubbing method to reduce some of the sliminess, but you can choose to leave more sliminess or remove it according to your preference.

 Ingredients